modern-sapien/javascript-quiz-project/quiz-strategy.md

 This is a document for strategizing how I will accomplish creating the Javascript Quiz Assignment

-Page One - Create a landing page
+Step One - Create a landing page

     top nav bar
         top left - link to high scores